phkaeser/wlmaker/doc/ROADMAP.md

 ## Window Maker features

-* "sloppy focus": Focus that follows mouse, and activates windows after a configurable delay (eg. 200ms).
-Also to auto-raise activated windows.
-* "workspace groups": Up to 10 workspaces are directly indexable.
-A further layer of key combos moves to workspace N+10/N-10.

 ## Overall

-* wlroots handling
-  * Split xdg_surface off xdg_toplevel.
-  * Accept state changes (maximize, fullscreen, ...) also before being mapped.
-    Apply when mapping.
-  * Accept decoration requests before first commit.
-And forward them after the first commit (see also https://gitlab.freedesktop.org/wlroots/wlroots/-/merge_requests/4648#note_2386593).

-* Full support for multiple outputs ([#122](https://github.com/phkaeser/wlmaker/issues/122))
-  * Permit layout configuration via third-party tool (eg. wlr-randr).
-  * Test & scope the changes required.

-* Wayland protocol adherence.
-  * Support XDG `wm_capabilities` and advertise the compositor features.
-  * Fullscreen: Hide all other visuals when a window takes fullscreen.
-  * `xdg-shell`: set_parent, by child wlmtk_window_t.
-  * `xdg-shell`: consider suggested position on `show_window_menu`.
-  * Test `idle-inhibit-unstable-v1`.
-Didn't have a tool when adding.xs
-  * Add `ext-idle-notify-v1` support.
-  * Add `xdg-activation-v1` support.
-  * Add `wlr-foreign-toplevel-management-unstable-v1` support.
-  * Support `keyboard_interactivity` for `wlr-layer-shell-unstable-v1`.

-* XWayland support (X11 clients).
-  * Proper handling of modal windows: Should be a child wlmtk_window_t to itself.
-  * Permit identifying the real X client, not the XWayland connection.
-  * Have a test matrix build that verifies the build works without XWayland.
-  * Fix bug with emacs hanging on saving clipboard (observed once).

-* Dock Apps.
-  * Attached to dock (visible across workspaces) or clip (per workspace).
-  * Configurable to show permanently also in clip.
-  * Drag-and-drop between clip and dock.
-  * Ideally: With a Wayland protocol that permits running the dock and clip as separate binary, independent of the compositor.
-  * Second Demo DockApp (julia set).

-* Visualization / icons for running apps.
-  * Re-build this unsing wlmtk.
-  * Show in 'iconified' area.
-  * Drag-and-drop into clip or dock area.
-  * Consider running this as task selector, as separate binary.

 * Window attributes
-  * Determine how to detect client preferences.
-  * Configurable and overridable (titlebar, resizebar, buttons, ...).
-  * Scaling factor per application.
   * Build and test a clear model for `organic`/`maximized`/`fullscreen` state switches and precedence.
-  * Window menu, adapting to state (eg. no "maximize" when maximized).

 * Application support.
   * Icons retrieved and used for iconified windows.
 See [themes](https://specifications.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html).